 Identification: Thrips are tiny, slender, yellowish to blackish insects with fringed wings.
 They are typically found on leaves and between flower petals.
 The adults are very difficult to see without a magnifying lens.

 Damage: Both adults and nymphs (immature stage) feed by scraping surface cells to suck plant sap.
 Leaves fed by thrips will often take on a silvery or speckled appearance.
-As thrips are very tiny, it’s very hard to see them with a bare eyes.
+As thrips are very tiny they are not visible to the naked eye.
 For this reason, it’s very important to monitor the plant closely - if there are silvery spots on leaves, it is probably a thrips damage and it can be managed when detected at an early stage.

 Thrips damage on basil leaves